Elk River water or watershed scenery in West Virginia

 Use USGS 03194700 Elk River below Webster Springs for the best upper Elk trout-water flow check.

-Start near Webster Springs and use WVDNR stocking, regulations, and public access sources to choose a legal reach.
+Start near Webster Springs and use WVDNR stocking, rules, and public access sources to choose a legal reach.

 Yes at safe flows, but slick rock and rain rises make a wading staff and conservative crossing plan important.